 REACTIVITY: A substance's susceptibility to undergoing a chemical reaction or change that may result in dangerous side effects, such as explosions, burning, and corrosive or toxic emissions.
 The conditions that cause the reaction, such as heat, other chemicals, and dropping, will usually be specified as "Conditions to Avoid" when a chemical's reactivity is discussed on a MSDS.

-RESPIRATOR: A device which is designed to protect the wearer from inhaling harmful contaminants.
+RESPIRATOR: A device designed to protect the wearer from inhaling harmful contaminants.

 RESPIRATORY HAZARD: A particular concentration of an airborne contaminant that, when it enters the body by way of the respiratory system or by being breathed into the lungs, results in some bodily function impairment.